bfrancom/bfrancom/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on AWS cloud infrastructure, security and kubernetes
+- 🔭 I’m currently working on AWS cloud infrastructure, cloud security and kubernetes
 - 🌱 I’m currently learning AWS app runner
 - 💬 Ask me about AWS, Cloud, InfoSec
 - 📫 How to reach me: https://benfran.com and https://www.linkedin.com/in/benfrancom/